pfeiferd/genestrip/README.md

 * `krakenout` is for output files in the style of [Kraken](https://ccb.jhu.edu/software/kraken/MANUAL.html#output-format).
 They may optionally be generated when analyzing fastq files.
 * `log` is reserved for future use in conjunction with a server-side integration of Genestrip.

 A database covering more species may require more memory - especially while generating the database.
 This can be addressed by adjusting the script `genestrip.sh` where the argument `-Xmx32g` sets the maximum heap space of the Java Virtual Machine to 32GB.
-E.g. to double it, simple replace `32g` by `64g`.
+E.g. to double it, simply replace `32g` by `64g`.

 ### Some preconfigured and ready-made databases